 In order to expedite the process the Secretary General has appointed the members of the Governing Council of the Technology Bank, which is foreseen to be the governing body of the Technology Bank once formally established by the General Assembly.
 In the period leading up to the formal establishment the members of the Governing Council will provide support to the Secretary General in undertaking the necessary steps towards the operationalization of the Technology Bank and in particular formulate principles and policies governing the activities and operations of the technology bank, including preparing its Charter for consideration and adoption by the General Assembly.

 The members of the Governing Council are:

-- Ann AERTS, Novartis Foundation, member of the Broadband Commission
+- Ann Aerts Novartis, Head of the Novartis Foundation, member of the Broadband Commission Foundation

 The Secretary General asked Prof. Hassan to serve as the Chair of the Governing Council and Under-Secretary General Acharya to be his representative in the Council and serve as vice-chair.

 In addition, the Secretary General has set up an interim trust fund for the preparatory phase of the Technology Bank in the lead up to its establishment by the General Assembly.
 This Trust Fund is open to contributions from Member States and other stakeholders, including the private sector and foundations.